 We'll explain the next steps in both circumstances here.

 If you are overseas, and the U.S. consulate denies your F-1 or M-1 student visa application, that's final.
 There is no appeal process.
 But hopefully you learned the exact reason underlying the denial from the consular officer.
 If you can correct the problem, you can start over and submit a new application (hopefully very soon).

-If the consulate denies your F-1 or M-1 student visa application, that’s final.
-There is no appeal process.
-But make sure that you ask the consular officer for the exact reason underlying the denial.
-If you can correct the problem, you can start over and submit a new application.
-In rare cases, the consular officer may have actually misapplied the law to your case.
-If the officer mentions legal grounds for the denial, ask for the exact section number of the law under which you’re being denied, in order to assist any lawyer whom you later consult.
+In rare cases, the U.S. consular officer might have actually misapplied the law to your case.
+If the officer mentioned or wrote down the legal grounds for the denial, look the exact section number of the law under, in order to read it yourself or assist any lawyer whom you later consult.

-Also ask for the rules on reapplying.
-Some consulates have special procedures to reduce your paperwork if you are reapplying within one year.
+Also check into the consulate's rules on reapplying.
+Some have special procedures to reduce your paperwork if you are reapplying within one year.

 Think about what additional forms of evidence you can come up with to tip the balance in your favor.
-The consulate will want to see something new, such as a source of financial support that you did not mention before, your recent wedding to someone who will stay behind during your studies, or a home purchase indicating your plans to live permanently in your home country.
+The consulate will want to see something new, such as a source of financial support that you did not mention before, your recent wedding to someone who will stay behind in your home country during your studies (thus giving you a reason to return), or a home purchase indicating your plans to live permanently in your home country.

-At the very least, having one application denied will mean that the U.S. government will look very hard at any other immigration application that you submit.
-Immigration authorities can consider this denial when making other visa decisions for you, no matter how long ago the denial happened.
+At the least, having one visa application denied will mean that the U.S. government will look hard at any other immigration application that you submit.
+U.S. immigration authorities can consider this denial when making other visa decisions for you, no matter how long ago the denial happened.
 If you later try and hide the denial and are caught, it will probably destroy your chances of ever getting a U.S. visa or other immigration benefit.